 It is very common for kids to be slightly picky about what they eat.
 Finding a child who enjoys green vegetables is certainly harder than finding one who doesn’t.
 But some kids are more than picky eaters.
 Their aversion goes beyond normal choosiness and into an area where parents find they need to call for backup.

 Picky eating begins to be a serious problem when kids are undernourished or eating so little that it severely limits their lives.
-“We typically start seeing kids who struggle with picky eating when they are 7 or 8 years old,” says Jerry Bubrick, PhD, Senior Director of the Anxiety Disorders Center at the Child Mind Institute.
+“We typically start seeing kids who struggle with picky eating when they are 7 or 8 years old,” says Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute.
 “That’s the age when parents begin realizing, ‘He used to be a great eater but now he won’t eat anything and it is affecting his quality of life,’ or, ‘We thought he’d grow out of it, but now we’re realizing it’s more than that.'”

 Picky eating might reach a clinical level for a number of different reasons.
 Some kids have a heightened sense of smell that makes them taste flavors more intensely than most people.
 Others limit their diets because they have problems with anxiety.
 Whatever the reason, the longer a child is severely picky, the harder it will be for her to try new foods.
 Like any other bad habit, avoidance becomes ingrained in her—and her family’s—way of life.

 Getting help for picky eating